-The project also coordinated with actors implementing EU-funded humanitarian projects in the same regions (such as People in Need, Action Against Hunger, UNCHR).
-As appropriate, the project exchanged relevant data with them, get acquainted with the specific activities done by them, with the aim of not duplicate possible actions and use lessons learnt if relevant.
+The project continued its coordination with actors implementing EU-funded humanitarian projects in the same regions (such as People in Need, Action Against Hunger, UNCHR).
+As appropriate, the project exchanged relevant data with them, get acquainted with the specific activities done by them, with the aim of avoiding possible duplication of the intervention actions.
+Lessons learnt were considered as well.

-Local administrations were consulted while selecting the beneficiaries.
-Government representatives, especially from regional authorities were informed about the planned activities.
-Their representatives are included in the selection committees.
-For fodder distribution, the beneficiary lists were finalized thanks to close cooperation with regional authorities.
-For activities under Result 2 (installation of street lightning for security purposes) local partners and administrations were consulted and will have a key role throughout planning and implementation.
+Local administrations were vigorously consulted while selecting the beneficiaries.
+Government representatives, especially from regional authorities were members of the selection committees, both during selection of local implementing partners, and during selection of beneficiaries by those partners.
+Local authorities were regularly informed about the planned activities, ongoing implementation issues.

+For activities under Result 2 (installation of street lightning for security purposes) local partners and administrations were consulted and played a key role throughout planning and implementation.

-Local administrations have become the action's supporters and promoters.
+Local administrations continued to be the action's supporters and promoters.
 Local NGOs were frequently consulted for implementation, needs assessment and situation analysis purposes.
-The field visits and frequent discussions also ensured their
+Moreover, the expertise, representation, reach of local grassroots organizations played vital role in proper selection of beneficiaries, in avoiding any social tensions among host population and displaced persons.
+The field visits and frequent discussions also ensured their participation in monitoring and learning processes and nurtured a sense of ownership of the action and its progress.